SparshJain2000/Pokemon/README.md

 # Pokemon
- It is a Pokemons application.
-Users can add pokemons (name, image url, description) to it and can edit later by authentication.
-Users can comment on other pokemons and edit their comments.
+ It is a Node application.
+User can add pokemons (name, image url, description) to it and can edit later by authentication.
+User can comment on other pokemons and edit their comments.

 ## Technologies Used -
  ###### Back-end : Node  js, Express JS